 Risk no. WP/T ask Potential risk Risk level Impact Mitigation Plan Contingency Plan R11 WP3 and WP4 Synchronization problems between the system at home and the gateway.
 Low High Find the origin of the problem and fix it, possibly using different synchronization techniques.
 There will be the need to think about different communication technologies.
 R12 WP4 Failure in adapting the existing service in the different countries.
 Low Medium Readjust the suitability of functionalities to be implemented in each trial.
 WP4 will set up the pilots and their implementation.
 During its first task, related parameters, e.g. functionalities, configurations for each trial, services availability, and local available services will be taken into account.
 R13 WP4 Needs change from one pilot to the next Medium Medium WP4 will detail the configuration for each trial and adaptations for each site.
 A forecast of the environment characteristics, materials and equipment needed for the optimal performance of the trial for each location will be considered.
-Best devices election and deployment should be studied for each pilot for optimum performance.
+Best devices election and deployment should be studied for each pilot for optimum performance. be taken into account.
 R14 WP4 Technical problems with the coverage of the devices using wireless technologies Low High WP4 will cover the characteristics of the trial sites.
-These will alert partners to possible problems that can occur at

-those sites, usually related to the

-coverage of wireless devices due to the

-characteristics of the

-place (e.g. thick walls

-reducing coverage)

-and rectify them by

-the use of repeaters,

-alternative connection

-methods, etc.

-The system will be as

-simple, intuitive and

-user friendly as

-possible.
-One of the

-Tasting most important inputs

-Testing new to consider will be

-technology systems with older seniors' opinion and involvement from

-WP3 adult users can onset.
-Personal Improve the system

-R15 and imply a negative Medium Medium training on the system based on users'

-K15 WP4 attitude towards Weddulli Wealum will assure its expectations.

-VVIT technology if they acceptance and use at expectations.

-have never least for the trial

-experienced it period.
-The easy

-control of the system

-through an intuitive

-touch screen will

-contribute to

-minimize this risk.

-Data and Find the unsecured Ask for consultation

-WP3 Data and communication spots and apply extra from online security

-R16 and High High security measures and data privacy

-WP4 are not secure and/or cryptographic experts, and apply the

-enough mechanisms. advised methodology.

-Involving end-users Continuous evaluation

-from onset until end feedback will be

-The developed project end will be the covered from WP2 to

-solution does not key to get as much WP4 to reveal any

-match the users' feedback as possible problems that users

-R17 WP4 expectations and Low Medium and constantly may encounter so that

-needs (features improve and refine those problems can

-and usability) the system be fixed.
-Refinements

-functionalities.
-The will be made in order

-knowledge and to better match users'

-experience of the expectations.
+These will alert partners to possible problems that can occur at those sites, usually related to the coverage of wireless devices due to the characteristics of the place (e.g. thick walls reducing coverage) and rectify them by the use of repeaters, alternative connection methods, etc. The system will be as R15 WP3 and WP4 Testing new technology systems with older adult users can imply a negative attitude towards technology if they have never experienced it Medium Medium simple, intuitive and user friendly as possible.
+One of the most important inputs to consider will be seniors' opinion and involvement from onset.
+Personal training on the system will assure its acceptance and use at least for the trial period.
+The easy control of the system through an intuitive touch screen will contribute to minimize this risk.
+Improve the system based on users' expectations.
+R16 WP3 and WP4 Data and communication are not secure enough High High Find the unsecured spots and apply extra security measures and/or cryptographic mechanisms.
+Ask for consultation from online security and data privacy experts, and apply the advised methodology.
+R17 WP4 The developed solution does not match the users' expectations and needs (features and usability) Low Medium Involving end-users from onset until project end will be the key to get as much feedback as possible and constantly improve and refine the system functionalities.
+The knowledge and experience of the Continuous evaluation end feedback will be covered from WP2 to WP4 to reveal any problems that users may encounter so that those problems can be fixed.
+Refinements will be made in order to better match users' expectations.